 As an employer, there’s a fine line to tread between “punishing employees for being sick” and being unduly lenient on those who fancy a day off now and again.

-If the employee has been off sick within the previous 8 weeks, however, sick pay might start immediately.
+If the employee has been off sick within the previous eight weeks, however, sick pay might start immediately.

 The doctor can be a person’s GP or a relevant specialist in a hospital.
-The fit note is not necessarily an in or out choice—it can give details as to certain tasks that the employee cannot perform, for example heavy lifting, while being otherwise employed normally.
+The fit note is not necessarily an in or out choice—it can give details as to certain tasks that the employee can't perform, for example heavy lifting, while being otherwise employed normally.

-Statutory Sick Pay is only payable to contracted employees and for days normally worked, up to a maximum of 28 weeks.
-The SSP rate is currently £88.45 per week so long as the employee earns £112 per week or more.
+From 6th April 2020, the SSP rate is £95.85 per week so long as the employee earns £120 per week or more.
 Some companies offer occupational sick pay or contractual sick pay which is higher than SSP.

 If the employee has yet to do any work for the employer, the employer is not obliged to pay for sick leave.
 Peninsula Business Services can provide advice and assistance on any aspect of sick leave entitlement.